WilhelmThor/lcd32/README.md

 I tested these scripts with raspbian jessie on my RaspberyPi B 2.
 The setup-script adds settings to config-files (/boot/cmdline.txt /boot/config.txt /etc/rc.local) and creates a few needed config-files.
 Further it installs xinput-calibrator from the standard raspbian-jessie-repository.
+Probably the flexfb-driver is not the best choice, but the only one I found working.